abhishek-201b011/ProjectDemocracy_011/README.md

 # ProjectDemocracy_011
-I am not the one
+I am actually one who not the one